Table of contents: Speedometer pulse sensor ↓ Checking the speedometer pulse sensor ↓ Removal the speedometer pulse… ↓

 5 - speedometer;

-6 - button for setting the meter of the distance traveled per day.
+6 — button for setting the daily distance meter.

 Press the retaining clip on the sensor plug and remove it.